bastanja/stitch_generator/doc/list_of_stitch_effects.md

 ## Stripes

-A zig-zag line along the path with intermediate stitches based on a sampling function.
+A zigzag line along the path with intermediate stitches based on a sampling function.

 Example: